Social structure of China: Mao Era and the transition (1949 to 1978)

 Entering the People's Republic of China (PRC) era, the Chinese Communist Party (CCP), adopting the Soviet style, transformed the state economy into the centrally planned economy.
 Both urban and rural areas underwent significant social, political, and economic changes brought by land reform and collectivization.
 Instead of judging through the amount of owned property, the state imposed new standards to determine one's social status.
 The standards included one's political class, urban or rural household registration, gender, and ethnic classification.

-In 1949, in the wake of the communist victory in the Chinese civil war, Chinese society experienced massive upheaval.
+In 1949, in the wake of the CCP victory in the Chinese Civil War, Chinese society experienced massive upheaval.
 The communist revolutionaries who had eschewed capitalism and elitism now became the rich ruling class they had sought to overthrow.
 CCP cadres became the new upper class.
 Those who were included in this social class made up approximately 20% of the urban working class.
 Not only were they given benefits, but also provided with special training for their careers.
 The misuse and manipulation of the ration system by members of the cadre class threatened to change them into a new class of privileged bureaucrats and technicians, mere descendants of the pre-revolutionary ruling class of cadre technocrats and elected representatives of the old proletariat.
 Whereas in the past, their position had been accessed primarily through acceptance to the best schools, now cadre status came to give them access to materials and options not fairly distributed amongst all.
 Housing had always been in demand in China, particularly in the larger cities, and cadres were protected from the intense competition for living space.

+Major changes to the class labels in China occurred in 1960-1961, 1964-1966, and post-Mao in 1979.